OmniBrainBench: A Comprehensive Multimodal Benchmark for Brain Imaging Analysis Across Multi-stage Clinical Tasks: Conclusion

 \section{Conclusion}

-{We introduce~\ourbench, the comprehensive benchmark to date for evaluating MLLMs in brain imaging analysis.
-Our results demonstrate that proprietary and domain-adapted MLLMs outperform open-source counterparts across many tasks, yet all models substantially lag behind human clinicians—particularly in complex, nuanced clinical scenarios .~\ourbench reveals critical limitations in the clinical diagnosis and spatial reasoning of MLLMs, underscoring the imperative for advances in domain adaptation and prompt engineering.
-We anticipate~\ourbench~will catalyze progress in developing clinically viable AI for brain imaging.}
+{We introduce~\ourbench, the comprehensive benchmark for evaluating MLLMs in brain imaging analysis, featuring both closed- and open-ended formats.
+Experimental results show that proprietary and medical MLLMs outperform their open-source counterparts across many tasks, while still lagging far behind human clinicians—especially in complex and nuanced scenarios. ~\ourbench~exposes critical gaps in clinical diagnosis and spatial reasoning, highlighting the need for advances in domain adaptation and prompt engineering.
+We expect~\ourbench~to drive progress toward clinically reliable MLLM for brain imaging.}

 {

 }